Docs

 Note

-• signXForceRedirectUrl / CLERK_SIGN_X_FORCE_REDIRECT_URL - if set, Clerk will always redirect to provided URL, regardless of what page the user was on before.
-Use this option with caution, as it will interrupt the user’s flow by taking them away from the page they were on before.
+• CLERK_SIGN_X_FORCE_REDIRECT_URL / signXForceRedirectUrl – If set, Clerk will always redirect to provided URL, regardless of what page the user was on before.
+Use this option with caution, as it will interrupt the user's flow by taking them away from the page they were on before.

 If neither value is set, Clerk will redirect to the redirect_url if present, otherwise it will redirect to /.
-If you'd like to retain the current behavior of your app without any changes, you can switch afterSignXUrl with signXFallbackRedirectUrl as such:

-<SignIn afterSignInUrl='/foo' />
+<SignIn afterSignInUrl="/foo" />

-<SignIn signInFallbackRedirectUrl='/foo' />
+<SignIn signInFallbackRedirectUrl="/foo" />

 Removed: orgs claim on JWT